However, there’s plenty of good news, as well—in fact, there are tons of premium business lenders out there vying to fund your small business.

 Kabbage’s lines of credit typically come with the following ranges of terms:

-Not to mention, you’ll just need to fulfill 2 minimum requirements in order to be eligible for one of Kabbage’s business lines of credit:
+You’ll need to fulfill the following requirements in order to be eligible for one of Kabbage’s business lines of credit:

 The next lender on our list OnDeck Capital, is one of the few business lenders who offers multiple business loan products.
 OnDeck offers both a short-term loan and a business line of credit to small business looking for business loans.